Generic Name: trandolapril and verapamil (tran DOL a pril and ver AP a mil)

 congestive heart failure;

-FDA pregnancy category D. Do not use if you are pregnant.
-Stop using this medicine and tell your doctor right away if you become pregnant.
-Trandolapril and verapamil can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
-Use effective birth control while taking trandolapril and verapamil.
+Do not use if you are pregnant.
+If you become pregnant, stop taking this medicine and tell your doctor right away.
+Tarka can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.

 Your blood pressure will need to be checked often.

-If you need surgery, tell the surgeon ahead of time that you are using trandolapril and verapamil.
-You may need to stop using the medicine for a short time.
+If you need surgery, tell your surgeon you currently use Tarka.
+You may need to stop for a short time.

 Keep using this medicine as directed, even if you feel well.
 High blood pressure often has no symptoms.
 You may need to use blood pressure medication for the rest of your life.